West Bergholt Parish Council

 The West Bergholt Parish Council consists of 11 Parish Councillors (see the contacts page), who are responsible for administering a significant budget for the benefit of the local community.
 The Parish Council has powers to provide local infrastructure such as allotments, play areas, village halls and, by being closer to the local community, can more easily meet local needs.
 Importantly the Parish Council is also entitled to be consulted on any planning applications that affect the village.

 The Parish Council meets every fourth Wednesday of each month except August and December.
-The Agenda for each meeting is posted on the notice boards at least five clear days before the meeting.
-All minutes and annual reports of the Parish Council and its sub-committees can be found here together with the most recent agendas.
+The Clerk will post The Agenda for each meeting on the notice boards at least five clear days before the meeting and it will also be available on the website here.
+You can find all minutes and annual reports of the Parish Council and its sub-committees under the Parish Council sub-menus.

 The Parish Council is part of open-government and meetings are open to the public except in specific circumstances where it is appropriate that agenda items must be addressed in a closed forum.
-On these rare occasions, details of the closed elements will be announced when the meeting agenda is issued.
+On those rare occasions, the agenda will contain details of the closed elements when it is issued.

 In 2009 the Parish Council introduced a 15-minute “Have Your Say”’ session at the start of all council meetings, for members of the public to voice their issues and concerns.
 The council will address issues or concerns raised by the public prior to the next council meeting.